foundation-model-stack/fms-acceleration/plugins/attention-and-distributed-packing/README.md

 - is tokenized
 - has template labels that are masked to exclude from loss computation
 - has eos token appended

+### Currenly Only Supports Multipack with Padding-Free

+The multipack plugin currently also requires the padding-free plugin to work.
+This may change in the future if there is demand for multipack to work standalone without padding free.